Crime in Sweden: Crime statistics

 Comparison of reported crimes in Sweden from 1976 to 2016 in robbery, total sex offenses, rape and murder per 100,000 population.

-Sweden began recording national crime statistics in 1950, and the method for recording crime has basically remained unchanged until the mid-1960s, when the Swedish police introduced new procedures for crime statistics, which have been presented as a partial explanation for the historical increase in crime reports.
+Sweden began recording national crime statistics in 1950, and the method for recording crime has largely remained unchanged until the mid-1960s, when the Swedish police introduced new procedures for crime statistics, which has been presented as a partial explanation for the historical increase in crime reports.
 In 1974, the Swedish National Council for Crime Prevention (Brottsförebyggande rådet, abbreviated Brå) became the government agency tasked with producing official statistics and disseminating knowledge on crime.
 In the early 1990s a new crime reporting system was implemented, which meant that the manual controls became less frequent, resulting in an additional increase in the number of reported crimes.

-In January 2017, the Löfven cabinet denied the request from member parliament Staffan Danielsson to update the BRÅ statistics on crime with respect to national or immigration background of the perpetrator, as had previously been done in 1995, 2005 but the 2015 was overdue.
+In January 2017, the Löfven cabinet denied the request from Member Parliament Staffan Danielsson to update the BRÅ statistics on crime with respect to national or immigration background of the perpetrator, as had previously been done in 1995, 2005 but the 2015 was overdue.

 According to a 2013 Swedish Crime Survey (SCS) by the Swedish National Council for Crime Prevention, exposure to crime decreased from 2005 to 2013.
 Since 2014, reports from the Swedish National Council for Crime Prevention say that there has been an increase in exposure to some categories of crimes, including fraud, some property crime and sexual offences according to the 2016 SCS.
-Crimes falling under threats, harassment, assault and robbery continued to climb through 2018.
-The increase in reports of sexual offenses is, in part, due to campaigns to encourage reporting, combined with changes to the laws that broadened the legal definition of rape.
+Crimes falling under threats, harassment, assault and robbery continued to climb through 2018.The increase in reports of sexual offenses is partly due to campaigns to encourage reporting, combined with changes to the laws that broadened the legal definition of rape.
+The Swedish National Council for Crime Prevention reports a wide disparity amongst offenders depending on their parents origin.
+3.2% of people born to Swedish parents are likely to be the suspect of a crime compared to 10.2% of people born to two non-native parents and 8% of those born abroad.